MicrosoftDocs/win32/desktop-src/gdi/ternary-raster-operations.md

 ---
-Description: 'This section lists the ternary raster-operation codes used by the BitBlt, PatBlt, and StretchBlt functions.
-Ternary raster-operation codes define how GDI combines the bits in a source bitmap with the bits in the destination bitmap.' ms.assetid: '538f3580-d6a7-4dae-8185-802eb9c96735'
+Description: This section lists the ternary raster-operation codes used by the BitBlt, PatBlt, and StretchBlt functions.
+Ternary raster-operation codes define how GDI combines the bits in a source bitmap with the bits in the destination bitmap. ms.assetid: 538f3580-d6a7-4dae-8185-802eb9c96735
-title: Ternary Raster Operations
+title: Ternary Raster Operations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ternary Raster Operations

-This section lists the ternary raster-operation codes used by the [**BitBlt**](bitblt.md), [**PatBlt**](patblt.md), and [**StretchBlt**](stretchblt.md) functions.
+This section lists the ternary raster-operation codes used by the [**BitBlt**](/windows/win32/Wingdi/nf-wingdi-bitblt?branch=master), [**PatBlt**](/windows/win32/Wingdi/nf-wingdi-patblt?branch=master), and [**StretchBlt**](/windows/win32/Wingdi/nf-wingdi-stretchblt?branch=master) functions.
 Ternary raster-operation codes define how GDI combines the bits in a source bitmap with the bits in the destination bitmap.

 Each raster-operation code represents a Boolean operation in which the values of the pixels in the source, the selected brush, and the destination are combined.
 The following are the three operands used in these operations.